utdata/icj-class/final/final.md

 ### Loops

-On your index, you should use a Nunjucks `{% for member in members %}` loop like the books example to create your display of members.
+On your index, you should use a Nunjucks `{% for member in data.members %}` loop like the books example to create your display of members.
 You should use a similar loop for the discography.

 ### Filter for member pages